 Whenever I spend time in Italy each time I sort of become a little bit more Italian at heart and I love that.
 So in tune with my Italian spirit my recipe today is a light and healthy pasta with raw tomatoes, basil and olives.

 Raw vegetables retain most of their vitamins which are often destroyed during cooking.
 I have had so many this summer in fact I have found myself constantly chopping.
-I have about 5 chopping boards at home: I received a new posh one as a present for my wedding and now I have added another one to my collection which I bought from Tesco.

 So this pasta dish with olive oil, raw tomatoes, olives and fresh basil is just the perfect dish to keep healthy and it is ever so tasty.
 Just make sure you use perfectly ripe non-watery tomatoes.
 Beef tomatoes and sun-ripen cherry tomatoes would do.